-What are the best new cruise ships for 2021?
+What are the best new cruise ships?

 Avid cruisers who write a lot about cruises, we’ve sailed on dozens of ships, from a luxurious phinisi in Indonesia (where we spied Komodo dragons!) to the lovely Seabourn Odyssey (where complimentary champagne flows freely).
 Naturally, we’re keen to know what new cruises we can experience in future and tell you about.